timotejroiko/tz-repack/README.md

 ## Build file

-The `build.js` file contains the entire build process used to create the repacked timezone database files, including downloading, compiling and extracting the timezone data from the raw tzdata files.
+The `build.js` file contains the entire build process used to create the repacked timezone database files, including downloading, compiling and extracting the timezone data from the raw files.

+This file is automatically executed once per day via Github Actions in order to check for updates.

+The build file is designed for linux only and requires `nodejs`, `gcc`, `make` and `lzip` to be installed in the system.

+Windows is not supported.

 ## Unpacker file

-A small utility class can be found in `unpacker.js`, it should support all platforms including browsers.
+A small utility class for JavaScript users can be found in `unpacker.js`, it should support all platforms including browsers.

-Feel free to use it directly, or as an example for how to unpack the packed json format.
+Feel free to use it directly, or as a working example for how to unpack the packed json format.

 ```js
 // example